assareh/home-lab/esxi/packer/README.md

 * **Moat**: (optional) NGINX proxy (may be eventually deprecated)

 ## Notes
-You'll need to create the NAS first as the Castle machines depend on it.
-Line 121 of [castle.json](./castle.json#L121) is where the NFS volume is mounted.
+You'll need to create the NAS first as the Castle nodes depend on it.
+Line 93 of [castle.pkr.hcl](./castle/castle.pkr.hcl#L93) is where the NFS volume is mounted.

 ### Password Steps
 These are steps for how to set a linux user password in the preseed file: